 There are important complications given that most commodities are priced in dollars, especially crude.
 Some exports are also priced in international currencies.

-Markets often focus on the value of goods exports, although trade in services is increasingly important to the overall trade balance.
+Markets often focus on the value of goods exports, although service trade is increasingly important to the overall trade balance.

 Trade deficits increase the currency supply